GEE! Award Official Rules

 Competition Chairs cannot apply.

-Judges/Leads and their host organization cannot apply within their own category - contact us if you believe an exemption is merited.
+Judges/Leads and their host organization cannot apply within their own category - contact us if there are any potential conflicts of interest.

 Prizes

 Finalists and Winners will receive a license to use the GEE!
-Award Mark on their promotional materials
+Award logo on their promotional materials

 Awards announced at the Play Make Learn conference